jfrog/artifactory-gradle-plugin/README.md

         contextUrl = 'http://127.0.0.1:8081/artifactory'
         // Define the project repository to which the artifacts will be published repository {
-            // The Artifactory repository key
+            // Option 1 - Define the Artifactory repository key
             repoKey = 'libs-snapshot-local'
+            // Option 2 - Specify release and snapshot repositories; let the plugin decide to which one to publish
+            // releaseRepoKey = 'libs-release-local'
+            // snapshotRepoKey = 'libs-snapshot-local'

             // The publisher username
             username = "${artifactory_user}"
             // The publisher password